Taxi Strike in Athens? How to Reach the Airport Without Delays

 Plan Ahead

-• If you have a flight early on 20 or 21 Jan, target public transport or pre-booked transfers.
+• If you have an early flight, use public transport or pre-booked transfers.

 Leave Extra Time